-This is Westminster City Council's Housing Allocation Scheme, reissued in March 2016.
+This is Westminster City Council's Housing Allocation Scheme, reissued in March 2018.

-The Scheme brings together the Council's policies on the allocation of housing for all those who have applied and are eligible for housing assistance under Part VI of the Housing Act 1996 as amended ("the Act").
+The Scheme brings together the Council's policies on the allocation of housing for all those who have applied and are eligible for housing assistance under Part VI of the Housing Act 1996 as amended ('the Act').
 It is intended that the Housing Allocation Scheme will be reviewed regularly, to incorporate policy changes, as well as to reflect any feedback on the content or format of the document.

-Housing policy, including the allocation and assessment policies in this document, is made and amended by the Cabinet Member for Business, Skills and Housing.
+Housing policy, including the allocation and assessment policies in this document, is made and amended by the Cabinet Member for Housing.
 Before making changes to the scheme, reflecting major policy changes, the Council will comply with s.166A(13) of the Act, which enables Registered Providers (Social Landlords) to have a reasonable opportunity to comment on proposals.

-The Policy and Scrutiny Committee Panel considers housing policy development proposals twice yearly prior to a final annual report and mid-year report with recommendations being submitted to the Cabinet Member for Housing.
-Therefore, for the most up to date position on policy this allocation scheme should be read in conjunction with the mid-year and annual Supply and Allocation Reports.
+The Policy and Scrutiny Committee Panel considers housing policy development proposals with recommendations being submitted to the Cabinet Member for Housing.
+Therefore, for the most up to date position on policy this allocation scheme should be read in conjunction with the annual Supply and Allocation Reports.